rocketlend/protocol/README.md

 - Register as a borrower in the protocol by confirming their node's primary and RPL withdrawal addresses as the Rocket Lend contract
 - Change their (Rocket Lend) borrower address
-- Stake RPL from a pool onto their node
+- Stake RPL from a pool (i.e. borrow it) onto their node
 - Repay a pool by withdrawing RPL from their node
 - Repay a pool by supplying fresh RPL - this may also be done by a third party on the borrower's behalf